-According to the latest data for September 2019, the median home value for King County is now north of $612,400.
-And it’s even higher within Seattle.
+According to the latest data for December 2019, the median home value for King County is now north of $617,400.
+And it’s even higher within Seattle at $718,500.

-High house prices in and around Seattle could lead to an increase in the conforming loan limits for the area.
+High house prices in and around Seattle have lead to an increase in the conforming loan limits for the area for 2020.

 Loan limits are established by federal housing agencies and are largely based on the median home values within each county.
 And when those house prices rise considerably over the course of a year, housing officials often increase the loan limits to keep up.

 That’s something we’ve seen in Seattle over the last year, but since July of 2018, the prices in Seattle have actually dropped.
 So, what does that mean for conforming loan limits in Seattle in 2020?

 The median home value for King County, Washington was $617,400 in December 2019, according to Zillow, as already mentioned.
 The median price within the city of Seattle was $718,500.
 The 2020 conforming loan limit for the county and metro area will be $741,750, which is higher than both the King County and Seattle median home values.
 It’s an interesting situation, as the conforming loan limit has typically been lower than housing prices, especially in Seattle.

 In King County — and within the Seattle metro area in particular — there was a big “gap” between home values and loan limits.
 Those limits were set well below average and median house prices for this part of the state.
 Real estate values in the Seattle area seem to have warranted high conforming loan limits for 2019.

 As mentioned earlier, it’s possible to borrow more than the conforming loan limit for a particular county.
 This is referred to as a jumbo mortgage.